equill/netdescribe/README.md

 ============

 A set of scripts for performing discovery against devices, and returning the results in a predictable data structure.
-This can then be used for populating a network management system, such as [Syscat](https://github.com/equill/syscat).
+This can then be used for populating a network management system.

 Currently supports SNMP only, though Netconf/OpenConfig support are intended for the future.
 Frankly, the important thing here is getting management/topology data from devices; if `ssh` and `expect` are the only practical ways of getting it from a particular model, pull-requests will be considered.